-If there’s something I have learned about sewing and fashion history, it’s that there is always more to learn.
+The more I learn about historical fashion, the more I see there is to learn.
 Just as soon as you’ve settled into “they never…” you find an obscure little tidbit that says that they did!
-I find that rather fun.
-Costume history can be like a treasure hunt in that way.
-Sewing is the same way for me, and I love learning and discovering new ways to do things.
+I find that rather fun, and that’s why it still holds my interest to this day!
+Sewing is the same way for me, and I love learning and discovering new (old) ways to do things.